stnolting/neorv32/rtl/test_setups/README.md

-# Test Setups
+## Test Setups

 This folder contains very simple test setups that are intended for project beginners to setup a minimal NEORV32 SoC.
 These setups are used in the :books:
 [NEORV32 User Guide](https://stnolting.github.io/neorv32/ug/).
-Note that these setups provides a minimalistic configuration to keep things at a simple level at first.
+Note that these setups provides a minimalist configuration to keep things at a simple level at first.
 Additional CPU ISA extensions, performance options and optional peripheral modules can be enabled by specifying the according :book:
 [configuration generics](https://stnolting.github.io/neorv32/#_processor_top_entity_generics).

-### Setup Top Entities

 #### Clocking and Reset